 If you are accused of domestic violence in Santa Barbara, consult a skilled domestic violence defense attorney immediately to ensure your rights are protected.
 Led by William M. Aron, the Aron Law Firm domestic violence defense attorneys can investigate your case in detail to build a robust defense.
 Mr. Aron's experience includes experience prosecuting hundreds of criminal cases and wields his unique understanding of the evidence code to defend his clients and obtain the best outcome possible.

-To speak with a domestic violence defense attorney, schedule a free consultation by completing a contact form or call (805) 618-1768.
+To speak with a domestic violence defense attorney, schedule a consultation by completing a contact form or call (805) 618-1768.